Pharmaceutical manufacturing and packaging facility

 Both production and warehouse facilities are dedicated to high-level current good manufacturing practice (cGMP) activities.
-The support buildings will feature central utilities, fire fighting pump station, canteen and offices.
+The support buildings will comprise central utilities, a fire-fighting pump station, a canteen and offices.

-The plant is designed in accordance with the highest international standards in terms of quality, environment and health and safety to ensure the availability of high-quality medicines for patients.
-Sustainable measures are being implemented during the plant’s construction in order to maximise resource efficiency and minimise waste generation during manufacturing.
+The plant is designed in accordance with international standards in terms of quality, environment and health and safety to ensure the availability of high-quality medicines for patients.
+Sustainable measures are being implemented during the plant’s construction to maximise resource efficiency and minimise waste generation during manufacturing.

-Besides the new manufacturing site in Nantong, the recent investments of Merck in China include a pharmaceutical research centre in Beijing, a biopharmaceutical technical and training centre in Shanghai, and a liquid crystals production unit in Shanghai.
+Besides the new manufacturing site in Nantong, Merck’s recent investments in China include a pharmaceutical research centre in Beijing, a biopharmaceutical technical and training centre in Shanghai and a liquid crystals production unit in Shanghai.

 Taysha Gene Therapies will build a new current Good Manufacturing Practices (cGMP) gene therapy manufacturing facility in Durham, North Carolina,…